SeedlingsBabylab/stimgendict/README.md

 $: python sgd.py
 ```

+You can select the subjects/visits you want to choose in the GUI that pops up.
+After selecting them, click "Scan Directory" to find all the appropriate files in a directory.
+Then click "Output CSV" to select a destination for the csv file that will be generated.

 The /data directory has nested _stimuli.xlsx files that you can try the script on.

 ## csv output